 WHERE TO GET THE BEST VIEW OF LAS LAJAS SHRINE

-The best thing you can do is Las Lajas is look aroud!
-The church is suspended across a gorge, with a waterfall next to it, and walls covered in prayer tiles.
+The best thing you can do at Las Lajas is look around!
+The church is suspended across a gorge, with a waterfall next to it and walls covered in prayer tiles.
 The region and area are absolutely gorgeous.

 After walking down to the church, walk up the stairs facing the church.
 This will give you a better vantage point to see a broader view of the church and waterfall.

 Teleferico de Las Lajas

 This cable car can take you in and out of the Las Lajas gorge.
 Riding the cable car provides a unique viewing perspective, allowing travelers to see the church in its entirety over the gorge.

 SAFETY IN IPIALES AND AT LAS LAJAS SANCTUARY